-For those who are publicly insured and facing opioid addiction, including heroin, fentanyl, or prescription narcotics, there is hope.
+There is hope for those who are publicly insured and facing opioid addiction, including heroin, fentanyl, or prescription narcotics.
 But it may not be what you’ve heard.
 In fact, it’s probably the opposite of what many advertisements, public service announcements, media outlets, TV shows, and social media have been telling you.
 Groundbreaking research indicates that the traditional medically supervised “detoxification” process doesn’t work.
 Additionally, it can be an astronomically expensive process as well as a physically and emotionally demanding experience.
 Surprisingly, abstinence-based programs are actually more effective than detox alone, according to the National Institute on Drug Abuse.
-The most effective way to treat the brain disease of opioid addiction is through medication-assisted treatment (MAT), individual counseling, group therapy, and social services support.
+The most effective way to treat the brain disease of opioid addiction is through medication assisted treatment (MAT), individual counseling, group therapy, and social services support.

 Overcoming addiction is hard.
 It can feel insurmountable at times, but the good news is that tens of thousands of people have entered long-term recovery from opioid and alcohol addiction.
 No single method works perfectly for everyone, but chances are someone with a story similar to yours has found help.